-Beach closures occur when laboratory test results indicate samples have exceeded the EPA water-quality standards.
-When the indicator bacteria levels are elevated, the potential risk to human health due to poor water quality increases, thus triggering a beach closure.
-Operators are required to post signs at the beach to alert the public when poor water quality conditions exist.
+When CCHD issues a beach closure for water quality concerns beach operators are required to post signs at the beach to alert the public.
 The New York State Department of Health maintains a map of Great Lakes beaches with current and historical E. coli results listed.

 Check the Chautauqua County Blue-green Algae page for press releases and updates.
 The water quality status for permitted public beaches, based on the most recent E. coli counts, is listed below.